 Queenscliff180 Family Swim | 20 January 2018

-Each year, the event directors select two beneficiaries to donate 100% of proceeds too; one local community cause, charity or community initiative will receive 50 percent of all proceeds.
-The remaining 50% of proceeds will support a national cause, charity or nationally recognised initiative.
+Each year, Liam selects two beneficiaries to donate proceeds; one local community cause, charity or community initiative will receive 37.5% of proceeds.
+37.5% of proceeds will support a national cause, charity or nationally recognised initiative.
+25% of proceeds are reinvested in to the next consecutive event as cash flow.

 In 2018, Liam continues to build the event as managing director, while business partner Sam Sheppard exiting the partnership to pursue other opportunities.
 Thank you Sam for your contributions to date in getting the event off the ground.